jrddunbr/ib/ib.md

 Once you enter that, click Done.
 It will take a moment, as it gathers all of the package information.

 Next, select the software configuration menu.
-I selected Server on the left side, and then I selected C/C++ libraries, network utilities, RPM build tools, and other useful tools of which I cannot recall.
-(Note to self - update this)
+I selected Server on the left side, and then I selected C/C++ libraries, network utilities, RPM build tools, and other useful tools of which I cannot recall. **(Note to self - update this)**

 Once you do that, go back to the main menu (click done) click Begin Install, and then the magic begins.

-Once you do that, it will prompt you for the root password, and a username and password.
+It will then prompt you for the root password, and a username and password.
 You will want to make the user administrator.
-(This means they are added to the wheel group and can use ```sudo``` which is super important later, but so long as you rembmer the root password, you can get anywhere)
+(This means they are added to the wheel group and can use ```sudo```, which is super important later, but so long as you rembmer the root password, you can get anywhere)

 After that, you wait for about 30+ minutes as it downloads and installs the packages.
 The time it takes depends on your disk and network speed for the most part, but a good CPU helps a lot as well.